Eligibility and Admission

 What is the process for selecting a home?

-The long-term care home placement process includes a multi-part assessment, including an assessment by a Home and Community Care Support Services care coordinator, to ensure there’s an accurate record of your medical history and to help determine your eligibility for long-term care.
+The long-term care home placement process includes a multi-part assessment, including an assessment by a care coordinator to ensure there’s an accurate record of your medical history and to help determine your eligibility for long-term care.

 If you decide to refuse a bed offer, your file will be closed and you will be removed from the waiting list of all your chosen homes.
 You will not be able to reapply until 12 weeks after the day you were removed from the waiting list, unless there is a change in your condition or circumstances.
 There are limited exceptions to this rule which your care coordinator will discuss with you.